lior-linho/gaia-lamost-galactic-archaeology/docs/milestones.md

 # Project Milestones

+This project is organized as an umbrella research-oriented project with three connected sub-projects.

+## Project I: Gaia–LAMOST Cross-matching and Chemo-kinematic Feature Construction

-## Milestone 1: Gaia DR3 Query and Validation
+### Milestone 1: Gaia DR3 Query and Validation

 **Goal:**
 Build the initial Gaia DR3 stellar sample and validate the basic astrometric and photometric fields.